-Likewise, the headband is also padded with the same soft materials and offers ample adjustment and excellent compression tension to keep the headphones in place without exerting excessive pressure on the ears.
+Likewise, the headband is also padded with the same smooth materials, offering ample adjustment and excellent compression tension to keep the headphones in place without exerting excessive pressure on the ears.

-High strength, durable materials are used throughout the construction of the Game Zero.
+High strength, durable materials were used throughout the construction of the Game Zero.
 This includes metal hinge joints and a flexible armature for the microphone.
 These materials will allow for years of use in the most demanding environments.

 For portability, the Game Zero includes two unique metal pivot joints between the cans and the headband.
-These joints allow the headphones to be folded flat and stored in the exceptionally thin carrying case (included!) for easy transport or storage.
+These joints allow the headphones to be folded flat and stored in the exceptionally thin carrying case – included – for easy transport or storage.

 Finally, the audio properties of the Game Zero are tuned with a flatter response curve than headphones intended for pure audio use.
 This provides a better definition for the broad range of sounds and sound levels typically incorporated in a modern game.